antlr/codebuff/README.md

 In the *Universal Code Formatting Through Machine Learning* paper, we have three graphs to support our conclusions.
 This sections shows how to reproduce them.
 (Note that these jobs take many minutes to run; maybe up to 30 minutes for one of them on a fast box.)

+The Java code generates python code that uses matplotlib.
+The result of running the python is a PDF of the graph (that also pops up in a window).

 ### Box plot with median error rates

 To generate: